 - Neonatal Intensive Care Unit Hospitalist

 There were about 372,400 jobs for Hospitalist in 2016 (in the United States).
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Hospitalist by 2026.
-Due to new job openings and attrition, there will be an average of 14,300 job openings in this field each year.
+There will be an estimated 14,300 positions for Hospitalist per year.

 The states with the most job growth for Hospitalist are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Hospitalists is somewhere between $60,280 and $208,000.

 Hospitalists who work in Alaska, Arizona, or Colorado, make the highest salaries.

 Below is a list of the median annual salaries for Hospitalists in different U.S. states.

 Tools & Technologies Used by Hospitalists

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Hospitalists: